SpaceKatt/CSPLN/scripts/README.txt

     Done:

+os_script_modifier.py

+    Description:

+    Inputs:

+    Outputs:

+    Currently:

+    To Do:

+    Done:

 populate_web_app.py

     Description:
         Populates single web_app with images,
-            use interactive python environment w/web2py.
+            use interactive python environment w\web2py.
         Will be used by another module 'x', module 'x' will decide how_many_apps to create and how_many_images_per_app, which will determine how 'x' calls populate_web_app.
-        Saves generated cmds to './populators', which are run in an environment which is populated by the db objects of the corresponding web_app.
+        Saves generated cmds to '.\populators', which are run in an environment which is populated by the db objects of the corresponding web_app.

     Inputs:
-        Specific images in '..\image\processed_images'
+        Specific images in '../image/processed_images'
         Specific web_app, and its database: 'image'.

     Outputs: